|

 service.
 We're scheduling many events

-throughout Delaware in 2009 and want to
+throughout Delaware in 2018, our 10th anniversary year, and want to

-honor you! |
+honor you!

 |